James B. Duke Professor of Sociology

 Burton, LM, and Snyder, AR.
 "The invisible man revisited: Comments on the life course, history, and men's roles in American families."
 Men in families.
 Ed.
 A Booth and AC Crouter.
 Hillsdale, NJ: Lawrence Erlbaum, 1998.

-Burton, LM, Price-Spratlen, T, and Spencer, M. "On ways of thinking about and measuring neighborhoods: Implications for studying context and developmental outcomes for children."
+Spencer, MB, McDermott, P, Burton, LM, and Cole, S. "An alternative approach for assessing neighborhood effects on early adolescent achievement and problem behavior."
 Neighborhood poverty: Context and consequences for children.
 Ed.
 G Duncan, J Brooks-Gunn, and L Aber.
 New York: Russell Sage, 1997.

 Burton, LM, and Hardaway, C. "Low-income mothers as "othermothers" to their romantic partners' children: Women's coparenting in multiple partner fertility relationships (Accepted)."
 Family Process 51 (2012): 343-359.